njsmith/colorspacious/doc/index.rst

-In addition to the most common standard colorspaces (sRGB, XYZ, xyY, CIELab, CIELCh), we also include: color vision deficiency ("color blindness") simulations using the approach of Machado et al (2009); a complete implementation of `CIECAM02
+In addition to the most common standard colorspaces (sRGB, XYZ, xyY, CIELab, CIELCh), we also include: color vision deficiency ("color blindness") simulations using the approach of :cite:`Machado-CVD`; a complete implementation of `CIECAM02
 <https://en.wikipedia.org/wiki/CIECAM02>`_; and the perceptually
-uniform CAM02-UCS / CAM02-LCD / CAM02-SCD spaces proposed by Luo et al
+uniform CAM02-UCS / CAM02-LCD / CAM02-SCD spaces proposed by
-(2006).
+:cite:`CAM02-UCS`.

 Contents: